dbofmmbt/mirror-server/README.md

 A simple mock server which returns data from the request received.
 It's meant to be used for proxy testing.

+In the [example](./example/) folder, you can find a working proxy test setup that you can adapt to your needs, with drawings and detailed explanation.
+Be sure to read its [README](./example/README.md) to know how to use it.

 You can spawn multiple services, each one with a different server name.
 Then, you can make a request to a proxy and based on the response you can check if the request went where you wanted it to go.

 It works with both HTTP and HTTPS.
 Beware that it listens on ports `8080` and `40443` for HTTP and HTTPS, respectively, by default.